ROCm-DS/hip-ucxx/docs_amd/reference/send-recv.rst

            guarantee_msg_order=guarantee_msg_order,
        )

 Most users will not care about these details but developers and interested network enthusiasts may.
-Looking at the DEBUG (``UCXPY_LOG_LEVEL=DEBUG``) output of the client can help clarify what hipUCXX/UCX is doing under the hood:
+Looking at the DEBUG (``UCXPY_LOG_LEVEL=DEBUG``) output of the client can help clarify what hip-ucxx and UCX is doing under the hood:

 .. code-block:: text